 One new coronavirus death in hospital in Buckinghamshire

-No other deaths have been recorded in the latest week, and no deaths were reported in the previous week.
+No other deaths have been recorded in the latest week.
+The previous week, one death was reported.

 Daily death counts are revised each day, with each case backdated to the actual date of death.